 Manufacturers will be looking to decentralize warehouse locations and be closer to the end customer to meet delivery times.
 While some companies will focus on building the infrastructure internally, others will look to leverage existing distribution networks using 3PLs.
 3PL partnerships will play a bigger role in future warehouse and distribution center fulfillment.

 If COVID taught us anything, it’s that the future is unpredictable.
 With a possible second on the horizon, companies will demand shorter contract terms when renting, leasing or co-sharing warehouse space.
 This will be the same for 3PL partnerships.
 Contract terms will be shortened which might also lead to longer contract terms being incentivized.
 Post-COVID, companies will be hesitant to sign a 3-5 year contract commitment.
 Standard warehouse space and 3PL partnership contract terms will be lowered to 1-2 years.

-While the COVID pandemic didn’t start the eCommerce boom, it is certainly responsible for the recent surge in demand.
-According to Forbes, COVID accelerated eCommerce growth 4 to 6 years.
-Total online spending in May 2020 was up 77% year over year.
-Warehouse and distribution centers aren’t new to eCommerce, but the rapid increase in demand has most struggling to keep up.
+While the COVID pandemic didn’t start the e-commerce boom, it is certainly responsible for the recent surge in demand.
+COVID catapulted e-commerce ahead 2 years in only 10 months; realizing projected 2022 results in 2020 for a total of $4.28 trillion in global e-commerce sales in 2020.
+Warehouse and distribution centers aren’t new to e-commerce, but the rapid increase in demand has most struggling to keep up.

 12. Embracing Omni-Channel Distribution